efuzy/efuzy/docs/src/pages/vue-components/date.md

 ### Persian calendar
 ::: tip
-You can couple this with a Quasar [language pack](/options/quasar-language-packs) such as Persian (Farsi, `fa-ir`) to have the QDate strings translated too, for the full experience.
+You can couple this with a Efuzy [language pack](/options/efuzy-language-packs) such as Persian (Farsi, `fa-ir`) to have the QDate strings translated too, for the full experience.
 :::

 ::: warning